-Sam Regenstrief was little involved in the Institute's day-to-day operations, other than to say how the money would be spent.
+Sam Regenstrief was little involved in the Institute's dayto-day operations, other than to say how the money would be spent.
 In order to be sure he was getting good value for his money, he asked the board to create an oversight committee-the Scientific Advisory Committee-which it did in September 1975.
 The committee's charge was to keep the projects efficient and related to the Institute's aims.
 Committee members were to review all new projects sponsored by the Foundation from a medical and scientific point of view, monitor all ongoing projects, and suggest new directions.
 Sam's nephew-in-law Harvey Feigenbaum, who had joined the Foundation board in 1972, was put in charge of this committee.
 He was joined by Steven C. Beering, then dean of the medical school, and Walter Daly.
-The committee reviewed
+The committee reviewed each year's proposals and recommended to the board whether projects should continue to be funded at the same level, be expanded, be dropped, or be pared down to keep them in bounds.

 Once the Scientific Advisory Committee was in place, Sam never once second-guessed the board.
-The committee was given a dollar amount-nine hundred thousand dollars-to spend each year.
+The committee was given a dollar amount-nine hundred thousand dollars to spend each year.
 They had to stay under that dollar amount, but, other than that, there was no challenging.
 Because of his respect for academia, Sam was not going to second-guess them the way he might second-guess somebody who ran a press.
 He loved to sit in board meetings and hear Walter Daly and the others talk about something they were doing.
 He was proud of the scientific papers that were published.
 But he never suggested that the researchers do something else.